CICS110/CICS110.github.io/main/lectures/14_make_modules_mutation/Jared/index.md

-As for **why** you see this difference in behaviour, the technical stuff is somewhat outside of scope for this class, so I'll include it in sections below (when time permits), but a very short overview:
+As for **why** you see this difference in behaviour, the technical stuff is somewhat outside of scope for this class, so I'll include it in sections below, but a very short overview:
 * When you pass a parameter to the function, **it is the same object in memory**
 * `y += 1` didn't change the object `int` `5` to `int` `6`,
 it set the variable `y` to `int` `6` (and so `y` and `x` no longer referred to the same object).